-Rudy Giuliani says he feels ‘very, very good’ as he heads to Georgia to surrender on RICO charges
+Rudy Giuliani calls his arrest ‘attack on the American people’ as he surrenders in Georgia on RICO charges

 “I’m going to Fulton County to comply with the law which I always do.
 I don’t know if I plead today but if I do, i’ll plead not guilty,” he told reporters outside his home on Wednesday morning.

+“This is a ridiculous application of the racketeering statute.
+There’s probably no one that knows it better than I do,” he told Newsmax last week.

+Mr Giuliani famously used the RICO statute to try to take down the New York City mafia while working as a US attorney in the 1980s.

-The former New York City mayor is one of 19 defendants charged in the sweeping RICO case and given a deadline of midday on Friday 25 August to surrender to authorities in Fulton County to be arrested on the charges.
+Now he is one of 19 defendants charged in the sweeping RICO case and given a deadline of midday on Friday 25 August to surrender to authorities in Fulton County to be arrested on the charges.

 As of Wednesday morning, at least six of the defendants have surrendered including Cathy Latham, Scott Hall, and attorney John Eastman.